ansible/awx/docs/docsite/rst/administration/secret_handling.rst

     If the secrets system is down, the controller will be unable to get the information and may fail in a way that would be recoverable once the service is restored.
 Using some redundancy on that system is highly recommended.

 If, for any reason you believe the ``SECRET_KEY`` the controller generated for you has been compromised and needs to be regenerated, you can run a tool from the installer that behaves much like the controller backup and restore tool.

-To generate a new secret key:
+To generate a new secret key, run ``setup.sh -k`` using the inventory from your install.

-1. **Backup your controller database before you do anything else!** Follow the procedure described in the :ref:`Backing Up and Restoring <administration:ag_backup_restore>` section of this guide.

-2. Using the inventory from your install (same inventory with which you run backups/restores), run ``setup.sh -k``.

 A backup copy of the prior key is saved in ``/etc/tower/``.